baranero/beauty-studio-website/README.md

 3. Install dependencies: npm install
 4. Start the development server: npm start
 5. Access the website in your browser at http://localhost:3000

+## Deployment
+The website can be deployed using various platforms and methods.
+One common approach is to utilize platforms like Netlify, Vercel, or GitHub Pages for frontend deployment.
+The backend (WordPress) can be hosted on a suitable server or cloud platform.

+For detailed deployment instructions, consult the documentation of the chosen deployment platform and hosting service.